Headshots / Photography

 For fun, Sarah has run with the Olympic Torch (2001 Salt Lake City Olympics).
 She has written non-fiction such as memoir, magazine and newspaper articles, catalog copy, e-newsletters, case studies, and e-books – all published in various professional publications.
 Her fiction includes short form like poetry and prose.
 She credits her two Bachelors’ for allowing her to write with such versatility but research for giving her zany topics to explore without getting bored and to write without getting stale.

 The funny yet serious author started publishing several mediums for several industries in 2005: Ghost written short stories, grant writings and online articles are all under her belt in addition to her full-time 9 to 5 jobs.
 Though Sarah is not permitted to name some of the groups for whom she has written, there are far fewer she allows herself to name like that pro basketball player who needed her to create his favorite childhood memory.
-To learn more about the author who occasionally writes under the penname Sarah Lacey, visit https://sarahvigue.com.
+To learn more about the author, visit sarahvigue.com.

 Additional Routes: